2022–23 Bolton Wanderers F.C. season: Matches

 The fixtures for the 2022–23 EFL League One season were released on 23 June and sees Bolton opening their campaign away at Ipswich Town on 30 July.
 The regular season will conclude on 7 May away at Bristol Rovers.

+Play-offs

+Bolton Wanderers finished 5th in the regular 2022–23 EFL League One season, so were drawn against 4th placed Barnsley in the Play-off Semi Final.
+The first leg took place at the University of Bolton Stadium and the second leg took place at Oakwell.

 FA Cup

 Bolton were drawn at home to Barnsley in the first round.
 For the match, Bolton wore a remade version of the shirt they wore 100 years prior to celebrate the centenary anniversary of them winning the 1923 FA Cup Final.

 EFL Cup

 Bolton entered the EFL Cup at the first round stage, along with all other League One and League Two club and the majority of Championship clubs.
 The draw was made on 23 June and saw Bolton drawn at home to Salford City.
 In the next round, Bolton were handed another home tie against Aston Villa.

 EFL Trophy

 On 20 June, the initial Group stage draw was made, grouping Bolton Wanderers with Crewe Alexandra and Tranmere Rovers.
 On 23 June, Leeds United U21 joined them.
 Bolton were then drawn at home to Barrow in the second round, Manchester United U21 in the third round and to Portsmouth in the quarter-finals.
 The Whites were drawn away to Accrington Stanley in the semi-finals.